 When you open a notebook, the Notebook Service executes several steps in order:

 - Create a runtime environment (aka cluster, or notebook VM) if one doesn't already exist for your Cloud project

 - Localize the notebook to your VM or cluster

 1. Create a runtime environment

-If a runtime environment (the notebook VM) does not already exist for you in your Cloud Project, the Notebook Service will first create one, along with an associated boot disk that persists until you delete the environment.
+If a runtime environment (the notebook VM) does not already exist for you in your Cloud Project, the notebook service will first create one, along with an associated boot disk that persists until you delete the environment.

 Note on billing for notebooks: Billing for your runtime will begin now and will continue until you stop or delete it.
 Every time you open a notebook, a new Jupyter kernel is created.
-If you have multiple notebooks open and running they will all consume resources (memory an CPU) on the same machine.
+If you have multiple notebooks open and running they will all consume resources (memory and CPU) on the same machine.

 Note that a runtime environment is yours and yours alone.
 No one else can view or access

 your notebook (a project manager can delete it but not open it).
 The reason for this is security.
 We store your Google credentials on the Google VM, which cannot be shared with other users:

 After setting up the application compute, the Notebook Service will start a Docker container with all the core software that your notebook will run.
 Because it is a Docker, not a true VM, you will not be able to do some things (such as run a Docker within the Docker).Things you create inside your notebook's Docker will exist as long as you do not delete the runtime environment.
 Inside the Docker container, your user id is jupyter-user and your HOME directory (on the persistent disk) is